 In today’s complex world, you can’t afford to hire the wrong person for your legal needs.
 Cowen Partners is an established legal executive search firm which is why companies trust us with their talent recruiting needs.
 We know how to find talent that will improve your business operations and be a successful fit for your team.

-Read more of our C-Suite resources to see why Cowen Partners is a leading retained executive search firm in New York City, Chicago, Atlanta, Seattle, Dallas, Los Angeles, and beyond:
+Read more of our C-Suite resources to see why Cowen Partners is a leading retained executive search firm in Atlanta, Anchorage, New York City, Chicago, St. Louis, Dallas, Milwaukee, Nashville, Boston, Seattle, Los Angeles, and beyond:

 Cowen Partners Executive search provides recruitment services to all major and minor industries including: